j2r2b/j2r2b.github.io/_posts/2020-03-05-circleci-step-isolation.md

 It was difficult for me to understand why this wasn't working.

-Even if I did not find a precise statement in the [steps reference guide](https://circleci.com/docs/2.0/configuration-reference/#steps), my conclusion is that because each steps is using a separated shell, the operations started during one step might no longer be present in the next steps.
+Even if I did not find a precise statement in the [steps reference guide](https://circleci.com/docs/2.0/configuration-reference/#steps), my conclusion is that because each steps is using a separated shell, the operations started during one step might no longer be running when the next steps are executed.

 It works as expected when I start MockServer and perform the `curl` command inside the same step: